-- 1. Air Travel - The Program Associate or his/her designee will make air travel arrangements.
+- 1. Air Travel The Business Manager or designee will make air travel arrangements.
 Air travel arrangements should be made at least two weeks before the flight date.
-The Program Associate or his/her designee will use the organization's credit card to purchase air tickets.
-Confirmation of purchase will be included with the expense form documenting use of the credit card.
+The Business Manager or designee will use the organization's credit card to purchase air tickets.
+All airfare booked for staff travel must be coach class or an economy ticket Confirmation of purchase will be included with the expense form documenting use of the credit card.
 The same policy applies for train or bus travel. - 2.
-Hotel/Motels The Program Associate or his/her designee will make hotel/motel reservations using the organization's credit card.
-The organization will pay or reimburse reasonable room charges, generally within the per diem rate as established by the U.S. General Services Administration (GSA) for one person.
+Hotel/Motels The Business Manager or designee will make hotel/motel reservations using the organization's credit card.
+The organization will pay or reimburse reasonable room charges, generally within the per diem rate as established by the U.S. General Services

+Administration (GSA) for one person.
 All hotel rates in excess of the published per diem rate for the city must be approved by the Executive Director or designee.
 Receipts for hotel rooms must be turned in with an expense form to be reimbursed.